 2 Euro pallets + tool box | Up to 4.5 m³ loading volume

 VAN BODY | TARP | FLATBED | CUSTOMIZED – WHAT YOU NEED IS WHAT YOU GET

 How do you achieve maximum cargo space and maximum cab comfort while keeping size to a minimum?
 With ingenious engineering.

-TROPOS MOTORS EUROPE GmbH, a subsidiary of MOSOLF Group, has unveiled its fully electric compact utility vehicle.
+TROPOS MOTORS EUROPE GmbH, a MOSOLF Group company, has unveiled its fully electric compact utility vehicle.
 The Tropos ABLE is geared towards serviceability, versatility and connectivity.

 Lightweight electric utility vehicles have never been so efficient.
 Our Tropos ABLE is built to impress and fine-tuned to perfection.
 The interchangeable bodies can be swapped in just a few minutes.
 It’s small in size, but high on cargo volume and capacity.
 This makes it the ideal multi-purpose vehicle for all sorts of applications and locations.